zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2014/my_love_view.md

 What I am concerned often tortured me more because of no reply from the other side.
 It was strange for a reasonable modern citizen to fall into such traps, which nearly make him lose interest on all the other things.

-Because of this problem, I found my sleeping state was disturbed, which was added a long sleepless prelude and odd dreams; Because of this problem, I found my main study of math and physics was disturbed, which was accompanied with distraction and mechanism; Because of this problem, I found my eating was disturbed, at which time my mind was trying to think of method to make contact with you; Because of this problem, I found my climbing (mountain) experience was a little disturbed, at which time I can not feel the nature very freely.
+Because of this problem, I found my sleeping state was disturbed, which was added a long sleepless prelude and odd dreams; Because of this problem, I found my main study of math and physics was disturbed, which was accompanied with distraction and mechanism;Because of this problem, I found my eating was disturbed, at which time my mind was trying to think of method to make contact with you; Because of this problem, I found my climbing (mountain) experience was a little disturbed, at which time I can not feel the nature very freely.

 But what I'd like to say if I can contact you or meet you?
 Maybe about your English classes and your attitude about English literature; Maybe to hand a gift which I bought with virtual shells at English camp store and an English novel which I was rewarded in one English class to you; Maybe…